 "We are living in changed and changing times," O Snodaigh said.
 "But the fact that Dublin city is on lockdown for the week makes it clear that the relationship between the two islands is still not 'normal.'"

 Nonetheless, Sinn Fein itself has embraced peace after supporting the IRA's efforts to overthrow Northern Ireland by force.
 That fruitless campaign formally ended with the IRA's disarmament in 2005.
 It paved the way for a surprisingly stable coalition government today in Belfast involving Sinn Fein and their former enemies in the British Protestant majority there.

 The northern peace leaves only small bands of IRA dissidents to carry on a largely symbolic campaign.
 They mounted a few token efforts of opposition Tuesday that grabbed headlines but failed to disrupt anything.

 Irish Army experts overnight defused one pipe bomb on a Dublin-bound bus that was detected in Maynooth, 15 miles (25 kilometers) west of the capital.
 Police said the bomb was properly constructed but not primed to detonate.

 A second device abandoned near a light-rail station in west Dublin was deemed a hoax Tuesday morning.
 Later, police responded to at least two more reports of suspicious packages in working-class districts of north Dublin, but no further bombs were confirmed.

 Police said IRA dissidents using a recognized codeword warned about the bus bomb, which was left in overhead luggage.

-"This is the start of an entirely new beginning for Ireland and Britain," Kenny said.
+"This is the start of an entirely new beginning for Ireland and Britain," said new Irish Prime Minister Enda Kenny.
 "I really do hope that the welcome she gets will be genuine and memorable for her."